 Trade names are protected by law 20-00 and its rights are originated not for the registration but for the first use in commerce.
 Protection is granted even when not registered but is eliminated upon the abandonment of the trade name which takes place when no use of the trade name in question has been made for the last 5 years.

-General information on the applicant such as Country or State of incorporation (for companies), name of the representative of the company, passport number and address.
+General information on the applicant such as Country or State of incorporation (for companies), a name of the representative of the company, passport number, and address.

-For cases of designs or labels, provide 6 samples of 3´x3´ size in color
+For cases of designs or labels, provide 6 samples of 3′ x 3′ color photos

 Power of attorney form duly signed by the applicant, notarized and then legalized before Dominican Republic Consulate nearest to the applicant’s jurisdiction.

-WDA will commence work on you trademark or tradename search inmediately.
+WDALAW will commence work on your trademark or tradename search immediately.
 For questions about this service contact us at [email protected].

 Dominican State grants Patents in order to protect inventions, utility models and industrial designs.
-Inventions are defined as any idea or creation of the human intellect, whether related to products or processes, capable of being applied to industry.
-Non patentable materials include natural substances, scientific theories and mathematic methods, solely aesthetic creations, presentations of information, computer programs, therapeutic, chirurgical or diagnostic methods for human or animal treatment, living matter and new uses of patented products or processes.
+Inventions are defined as an idea or creation of the human intellect, whether related to products or processes, capable of being applied to industry.
+Non-patentable materials include natural substances, scientific theories and mathematics, solely aesthetic creations, presentations of information, computer programs, therapeutic, chirurgical or diagnostic methods for human or animal treatment, living matter and new uses of patented products or processes.

 Patent applications are filed with the National Office of Industrial Property, and the whole procedure might take about two years.
 Patents are granted for twenty years counted from the date of filing.

-Specifications, claims and summarization of invention or utility model in triplicate in Spanish language.
+- Specifications, claims, and summarization of invention or utility model in triplicate in the Spanish language.

 Assignment of rights from the inventor (if other than the applicant) duly signed by inventors and applicant; notarized and then legalized up to the Dominican Republic Consulate nearest to the applicant’s jurisdiction.
 Certified copy of the one filed in the country of origin is suitable as well.